Jump to content

 16. It's amazing what billion or trillion dollar endowment funds will do for you when it comes to self-insuring.

 17. That's exactly what the situation is, though most of those parents won't admit it.
 They want their children to always be completely safe and happy, obediently following the rules and doing only what they are told and not having to bear the responsibility or consequences for anything so they can just "be kids".
 Somehow they think their kids will magically pick up the ability to cope with life's trials after they are 18.
-The idea of raising children that question (politely) adults, determine what they think a solution should be on their own and who can function somewhat independently is s
+The idea of raising children that question (politely) adults, determine what they think a solution should be on their own and who can function somewhat independently is simply anathema to some parents.

 18. I found a 40s or 50s BSA published book of "Games to play" that included things like "Chicken Fights", and the game where you try and slap your opponent's hand before they can pull it away.
 I bet the BSA would disavow those too if ever asked about them.
 Huh.
 I wonder if Red Rover is still kosher?
 I loved that game as a kid.